How a Global Asset Manager is using the Microsoft Power Platform as Rocket Fuel for Dynamics 365 to Double Sales Growth

 The Power Platform actually includes three powerful tools—Power BI, Power Apps, and Power Automate (formerly known as Microsoft Flow).
 It was designed by Microsoft to help companies quickly, easily, and cost-effectively build apps and manage data for greatly improved insights.
 Each component of the platform was designed to work on its own, but together, they can accomplish transformation at virtually any level that just was not feasible before without engaging with highly experienced programmers and spending a lot of time time and money.

-The key to the Power Platform is the fact that it’s built on the Common Data Service for Apps (CDS).
-The CDS is a secure database in the Azure Cloud and is the foundation or platform that provides the unified, simplified data schema that allows any application or service (not just Microsoft) can work together seamlessly.
+The key to the Power Platform is the fact that it’s built on Microsoft Dataflex Pro (formerly known as the Common Data Service for Apps).
+Dataflex Pro is a secure database in the Azure Cloud and is the foundation or platform that provides the unified, simplified data schema that allows any application or service (not just Microsoft) can work together seamlessly.
 The foundation of the CDS also means the Power Platform can be used with Office 365 and Dynamics 365—as well as any third-party application or platform…even Salesforce.

 The ultimate goal of the Power Platform is to empower organizations to get exactly what they need to accommodate those specialized, unique processes that, regardless of complexity, are critical to their success–and without the time and expense associated with traditional development.
 Better yet, existing systems don’t need to be touched; apps and workflows can be built around other applications and systems and work in harmony with them.

 Do you have an impossible mission?
 Put AKA and the Microsoft Power Platform to the Test

 The Microsoft Power Platform is changing the way organizations look at how to align technology with their business requirements.
 The days of dealing with “that will do, I guess,” workarounds that cause even more work, or paying big money for customized solutions are in the past.